Integrating DataPDF version

-Running Phoenix and HBase Spark Applications using CDE
+Running Phoenix and HBase Spark Applications using Cloudera Data Engineering

-Cloudera Data Engineering (CDE) supports running Spark applications in the CDP public cloud.
-You can use CDE to run Phoenix and HBase Spark applications against COD.
+Cloudera Data Engineering supports running Spark applications in the Cloudera on cloud.
+You can use Cloudera Data Engineering to run Phoenix and HBase Spark applications against Cloudera Operational Database.

-• Set your CDP workload password.
+• Set your Cloudera workload password.
 For more information, see Setting the workload password.

-• Synchronize users from the User Management Service in the CDP Control Plane into the environment in which your COD database is running.
+• Synchronize users from the User Management Service in the Cloudera Control Plane into the environment in which your Cloudera Operational Database is running.

-• Ensure CDE service is enabled and a virtual cluster is created in the Data Engineering Experience.
+• Ensure Cloudera Data Engineering service is enabled and a virtual cluster is created in the Data Engineering Experience.
 For more information, see Creating virtual clusters and Enabling a Cloudera Data Engineering service.

 1. Set HBase and Phoenix versions in your Maven project.